What Is Class Rank in High School?

 What if Your School Doesn’t Rank?

-As we mentioned, class ranking is becoming less important, and some schools no longer do class ranking.
+As we mentioned, class rank in high school is becoming less important, and some schools no longer do class ranking.

 If your school doesn’t provide a class rank, don’t worry about it.
 While class rank is part of the admissions decision, it won’t make or break your acceptance, and colleges won’t penalize you for your school’s decision not to provide a ranking.